-During the second quarter, engineering and feasibility work was substantially completed for which a completed technical report should be available later in the third quarter of this year.
-This report will include a summary of the economic model for a first phase 30,000 tonnes per day concentrator operation at Mirador
+During the third quarter, engineering and feasibility work was substantially completed, for which a completed technical report is expected to be available later in the fourth quarter of this year.
+This report will include a summary of the economic model for a first phase 30,000 tonnes per day concentrator operation at Mirador.